andrewlalis/handy-httpd/docs/src/guide/handling-requests.md

 | [readBodyAsJson](ddoc-handy_httpd.components.request.HttpRequest.readBodyAsJson) | Reads the entire request body as a [JSONValue](https://dlang.org/phobos/std_json.html#.JSONValue). |
 | [readBodyToFile](ddoc-handy_httpd.components.request.HttpRequest.readBodyToFile) | Reads the entire request body and writes it to a given file. |

-> Note: While Handy-Httpd doesn't force you to limit the amount of data you read, please be careful when reading an entire request body at once, like with `readBodyAsString`.
+> ⚠️ While Handy-Httpd doesn't force you to limit the amount of data you read, please be careful when reading an entire request body at once, like with `readBodyAsString`.
 This will load the entire request body into memory, and **will** crash your program if the body is too large.

-Sometimes, the body content of a request may be encoded if the `Transfer-Encoding=chunked` header is provided.
+Sometimes, the body content of a request will be encoded if the `Transfer-Encoding=chunked` header is provided.
 In that case, Handy-Httpd will automatically wrap the underlying input stream with one that reads the chunked encoding and provides you with the raw data.
-In short, you Handy-Httpd will manage chunked encoded requests for you.
+In short, Handy-Httpd will manage chunked-encoded requests for you.
 However, it *will not* automatically apply chunked encoding to your server's responses.
+If you'd like to send chunked-encoded responses, consider using the [ChunkedEncodingOutputStream](https://github.com/andrewlalis/streams/blob/main/source/streams/types/chunked.d#L127) from the [streams](https://github.com/andrewlalis/streams) library to do so, since Handy-Httpd already includes it as a dependency.

 ### Response